Prosecco, Crème de Cassis

 Patron Coffee Tequila, Vodkaor Vanilla Vodka, Espresso coffee

 Aromas of white blossoms and golden apples with fresh and velvety bubbles

 Soft redcurrant notes with hints of raspberry leaf, with a lovely creamy mouthfeel.

-Pale golden colour.
-The bouquet is subtle with aromas of citrus and stone fruits.
-Dry on the palate, well-balanced, with good texture and a pleasant finish.
+Aromas of citrus and stone fruits.
+Dry on the palate and a pleasant finish.